federicotdn/verb/README.md

 **Note:** Code tags will be evaluated when exporting a request.

 ### Babel Integration
 Verb also works on Org [Babel](https://orgmode.org/worg/org-contrib/babel/) source blocks.
 This feature allows you to send an HTTP request, and view the results in the same `.org` buffer where the request was read from.
+You can also export requests to different formats (like `curl`) and view the results in the same buffer as well.

 To enable this feature, remember to add `verb` to the `org-babel-load-languages` list.
 To do this, you may add the following to your `init.el`:
 ```elisp